-It has been quite a month in the pottery studio.
-I am so grateful for my staff in the pottery studio at BAYarts.
+It has been quite a month in the pottery studio!
+I am so grateful for my staff at BAYarts.
 I have learned so much about creating platters, plates, and ornaments from the instructors.
 Most of my inspiration and motivation stems from these wonderful ladies.
 I didn't think commercial art was for me but I thought I would give it a shot this year and I didn't do too bad!

 I have been in production mode this past month and I wish I would've started creating for Christmas 6 months ago!
 We're all out of white clay at BAYarts until January!